 7. Where ChatGPT transcription breaks down

-9. The private offline alternative: VoiceScriber (100% on-device)
+9. The private offline alternative: VoiceScriber for iPhone

 - 100+ languages supported offline.

-Download VoiceScriber10.
+Download VoiceScriber on the App Store10.
 At-a-glance: ChatGPT transcription vs. VoiceScriber

-| Factor | ChatGPT (Record Mode / API) | VoiceScriber (Offline Alternative) |
+| Factor | ChatGPT (Record Mode / API) | VoiceScriber (Offline iPhone Alternative) |

 |---|---|---|

-| Connectivity | Internet required (cloud) | No internet needed (airplane mode OK) |
+| Connectivity | Internet required | No internet needed; airplane mode OK |

-| Where processing happens | OpenAI servers | On your device |
+| Where processing happens | OpenAI cloud | On your iPhone |

-| Training usage | Consumer ChatGPT may train on content unless you opt out; Enterprise/Edu excluded by default; API audio endpoints not used for training | Never uploads; nothing to train on |
+| Training usage | Consumer ChatGPT may train on transcripts/canvases unless you opt out; business tiers and API are excluded by default | No upload; recordings stay local unless you export/share |

-| Data retention | Audio endpoints: no retention; Record Mode transcripts: workspace settings (~30 days after deletion); legal holds may extend | Local only until you export |
+| Data retention | API audio endpoints currently show no retention; Record Mode transcripts follow workspace retention and legal requirements | Local only until you choose to export |

-| Languages | See supported languages; English best for Record Mode today | 100+ languages (all offline) |
+| Languages | Many languages supported; Record Mode works best in English today | 100+ languages offline |

-| Session/file limits | Record Mode: 120-min cap; API: 25 MB file limit | Device-bound (no server caps) |
+| Limits | Record Mode: 4 hours / 240 minutes; API: 25 MB upload limit | Device-bound and app-bound, with no cloud upload limit |

-| Platform | Record Mode: macOS only; API: any platform | iPhone (iOS) |
+| Platform | Record Mode: macOS only; API: any platform for developers | iPhone / iOS |

 11. If you must use ChatGPT for transcription, harden your setup